mark-watson/PythonAIBook/manuscript/LLM_4_local_models.md

 Running language models on your own hardware gives you privacy, zero per-token cost, and the ability to work offline.
 The tradeoff is that local models are generally smaller and less capable than the frontier models available through cloud APIs, and running larger models requires significant GPU memory or Apple Silicon unified memory.

 In this chapter we focus on [Ollama](https://ollama.com), the most popular tool for running local models.
-Ollama handles model downloading, quantization, GPU acceleration, and exposes a simple API — you can go from zero to a running local LLM in minutes.
+Ollama handles model downloading, quantization, GPU acceleration, and exposes a simple API; you can go from zero to a running local LLM in minutes.
 We also briefly mention alternative tools at the end of the chapter.

 If you want to go deeper into Ollama, including tool use, agents, RAG, and advanced configuration, see my book [Ollama in Action](https://leanpub.com/ollama-in-action).